paytabscom/paytabs-ios-library-sample/README.md

 ### Handling Transaction response
 you can use transactionDetails?.isSuccess() to ensure a successful transaction ..

-if the transaction is not successful you should check for the corrosponding failure code you will receive the code in
+if the transaction is not successful you should check for the corresponding failure code you will receive the code in
 ```transactionDetails?.paymentResult?.responseCode ``` .. all codes can be found in  [Payment Response Codes][responseCodes]

 ## Force Shipping Info Validation